jni/using-python-for-science/using-python-for-science/intro-to-environments.md

 jupyter notebook
 ```

-The last command should open a browser to the launch page of jupyter notebook.
+The last command should open a browser to the launch page of Jupyter Notebook.

-(screenshot)
+[**Editorial note:** insert screenshot]

 Try creating a new notebook.
 Will you be able to import numpy within it?
 If you
 type the following code into a cell and run it, what is the output?